 As people age, they may experience increased social isolation and loneliness, mainly if they live alone or have lost a spouse.
 These feelings can have negative effects on both their mental and physical health.
 However, retirement homes can provide a solution to this issue.

 Retirement homes can offer seniors the opportunity to form new social connections with fellow residents, participate in organized activities and events, and interact with staff members.
-By living in a retirement community, seniors can find the social support they need for a fulfilling and engaging lifestyle, which can have a positive impact on their overall well-being.
+By living in a senior living facilities like this, people can find the social support they need for a fulfilling and engaging lifestyle, which can have a positive impact on their overall well-being.

 - Transportation Challenges